ansys/pyaedt/doc/source/User_guide/pyaedt_extensions_doc/hfss3dlayout/arbitrary_wave_port.rst

 1. Open the **Automation** tab in the HFSS 3D Layout interface.
 2. Locate and click the **Layout Cutout** icon under the Extension Manager.
 3. The main window displays the following elements:
-   - **Working directory**: A text box to specify the directory where output files will be saved.
+   - **Working directory**: A text box to specify the directory where output files is saved.
-   - **Source layout**: A text box to specify the source layout design file (e.g., PCB files).
+   - **Source layout**: A text box to specify the source layout design file (PCB files).
    - **Mounting side**: A dropdown menu to select the mounting side (top or bottom) for the wave port.
    - **Import EDB**: A checkbox to enable or disable the import of EDB files for the layout.
    - **Theme toggle**: A button to switch between light and dark modes for the UI.